alex8411/XMC-quadcopter/README.md

 For those unfamiliar with Cleanflight.
 It is an open source flight-controller firmware which is used on a broad range of commercial and open source flight-controllers.
 Since it is targeted towards 32 bit MCU's it provides a perfect base for the Cerasus board / XMC4500 MCU.

-1st Bringup: Hardware and motors simple control
+1st Bringup DONE: Hardware and motors simple control
 - build and/or flash the Flight Controller software using Infineon DAVE Eclipse based IDE OR the SEGGER JFLASH Lite tool, AND an Infineon MiniWriggler or XMCFLasher Hardware debugger.
 CAUTION: the Debug/Flash is done via SWD pins, not the USB (Communication with PC / Cleanflight Appl SW Config later only)

 ![image](https://github.com/alex8411/XMC-quadcopter/assets/53020923/f170a32b-48b3-456b-baf6-34ddf2fa9139)